Bitcoin-ABC/bitcoinabc.org/_posts/2018-08-20-announcing-bitcoin-abc-0-18-0.md

 from many different groups.
 It is an important step in the process of careful and incremental technical progress to improve the utility of Bitcoin Cash and enable massive on-chain scaling.

-The specific features included in the November 15th upgrade, and included in Bitcoin ABC 0.18.0, include:
+The specific features included in the November 15th upgrade, and provided by Bitcoin ABC 0.18.0, are:
  * A new opcode called OP_CHECKDATASIG that improves the BCH scripting language to permit the validation of messages from outside the blockchain.
-This will enable uses such as the use of oracles, and cross-chain atomic contracts.
+This will enable uses such as the use of oracles and cross-chain atomic contracts.
  * The introduction of canonical transaction ordering.
 This is a technical building block that lays the foundation for massive scaling improvements in the future.
  * Several minor technical fixes and improvements.